 Teach Online

-The Centre for Extended Learning (CEL) has been helping Waterloo faculty and instructors design, develop and deliver online learning that aligns with research-based best practices since 1997.
+The Centre for Extended Learning (CEL) has been helping Waterloo faculty and instructors design, develop and deliver online learning experiences that align with research-based best practices since 1997.
 Our creative, experienced team can help you with all your digital learning needs.

-Whether you need a small digital resource to demonstrate a complex concept or you want to build a fully online course, we can help you meet your goals.
+Whether you need a small digital resource to demonstrate a complex concept or you want to build a fully online course, we can help you.

 • ideal for those who have the time and inclination to work independently

-• new projects are approved by faculty executives and scheduled each spring
+• new projects are prioritized and approved by faculty executives

-• requests can be submitted at any time during the year and do not require faculty executive approval
+• requests can be submitted at any time and do not require faculty executive approval

 • dedicated CEL team assigned to your project